ottoflux/ddns/README.md

 # Specify the user to run the script as (best practice)
 User=ddns-user

-# Load the secret variables from the protected file
+# Load the secret variables from the protected file - root 0600
 EnvironmentFile=/etc/ddns/secrets.env

 # Define environment variables (for configuration)